 All UC Berkeley IT Resources and all devices connected to the UC Berkeley network or cloud services must comply with the Minimum Security Standard for Networked Devices (MSSND).
 The recommendations below are provided as optional guidance to assist with achieving the Use of Authentication Requirements.

-- Services and devices that explicitly provide unauthenticated access (for example: public web servers, public kiosks) are an exception to this requirement, provided they can do so without allowing it to be used by attackers.
+- Services and devices that explicitly provide unauthenticated access to Protection Level 1 data (for example: public web servers and public kiosks) are an exception to this requirement, provided they can do so without allowing it to be used by attackers.

 - Simple devices like printers, game consoles, DVR’s, media extenders, network attached storage, and router/firewalls that don't support local authentication are exempt from this requirement provided that physical access is restricted.
 This exemption does not extend to network-facing services running on the device.